-Shelby Township woman saves a life, then tackles Mts.
-Everest, Kilimanjaro
+Shelby Township woman saved a life, then took on Mounts Everest, Kilimanjaro

-Emily Polet-Monterosso got healthy so she could give a kidney to a stranger, then climbed two of the world’s highest mountains.
+Emily Polet-Monterosso got healthy so she could give a kidney to a stranger, then started climbing mountains.

 “It’s the best thing I’ve ever done,” said Emily, a Shelby Township resident, of her decision to donate.